In English

 Livraria Jaqueira, Madre de Deus Church and Moeda Street

-Something I used to love doing in Recife Antigo was going to Paço Alfândega, a small shopping mall built in an old and charming building; I would always go to the top floor to see the view.
-However, it was recently turned into an office building and entry isn’t free anymore.
+I used to love visiting Paço Alfândega, a small shopping mall in a charming historic building, where I’d go up to the top floor for the view.
+Recently, it was turned into an office building, so tourists aren’t allowed entry anymore.

-But it’s still worth going there and checking out the Livraria Jaqueira, a big bookstore on the ground floor of the parking lot.
-Besides books, they also sell stationary, wine, and have a café.
-There are also two or three restaurants next to it.
+But it’s still worth a stop to check out Livraria Jaqueira, a large bookstore on the ground floor of the parking area.
+They sell books, stationery, wine, and have a café.
+There are also a couple of restaurants next to it.

-On your way there you can also take a look at the Madre de Deus Church, one of the most beautiful in the city, which is right next to the Paço Alfândega.
-And if you’re in a bohemian mood, head to one of the bars on famous Rua da Moeda, right across the street.
+On the way there, you can admire the Madre de Deus Church, one of the most beautiful in Recife, right next to Paço Alfândega.
+Then, if you’re in a bohemian mood, head to one of the bars on Rua da Moeda, just across the street.

 Address: Rua da Alfândega, 35, Bairro do Recife